Kelly Alessandro Lazzara Email & Phone Number

 What schools did Kelly Alessandro Lazzara attend?

-Kelly Alessandro Lazzara attended University Of San Francisco.
+Kelly Alessandro Lazzara holds Bachelor Of Business Administration (Bba), International Business from University Of San Francisco.

 What skills is Kelly Alessandro Lazzara known for?

-Kelly Alessandro Lazzara has skills like Spanish, Wordpress, Mandarin, Microsoft Excel, Soccer, Google Analytics, Data Analysis, Social Media Marketing, Market Research, Php, Microsoft Word, Statistical Modeling.
+Kelly Alessandro Lazzara is listed with skills including Spanish, Wordpress, Mandarin, Microsoft Excel, Soccer, Google Analytics, Data Analysis, and Social Media Marketing.